shmocz/ra2yrcpp/README.md

 ## Usage

-Copy `libyrclient.dll` and patched `gamemd-spawn.exe` to the CnCNet installation folder (overwriting the original `gamemd-spawn.exe`), or ensure some other way that LoadLibrary can locate the DLL by it's base name.
+Copy `libra2yrcpp.dll` and patched `gamemd-spawn.exe` to the CnCNet installation folder (overwriting the original `gamemd-spawn.exe`), or ensure some other way that LoadLibrary can locate the DLL by it's base name.

-This spawns a TCP server inside gamemd process bound to port 14520 by default.
-To override this, set environment variable `RA2YRCPP_PORT`.
+This spawns a TCP server bound to port 14520 and WebSocket proxy to it on port 14525.
+To override these, set the environment variables `RA2YRCPP_PORT` and `RA2YRCPP_WS_PORT`.

 ### Recording game data